KiruyaMomochi/fontconfig-lab/README.md

 ## Result

+It seems that their results are almost same, although
+- the order may differ, and
+- `libfontconfig` also considers fonts under `$XDG_DATA_DIRS/share/fonts`.
+However, none of them exists on my OS.

-Result of `cargo run` on my NixOS:
+Here is the result of `cargo run` on my NixOS:

 ```
 Font directorys diff of FFI...Parser: